 - 1996-1997 study programme, Suffolk University, Boston, USA

-Marcela Linková PhD is a researcher at the Institute of Sociology of the Czech Academy of Sciences where she directs the Centre for Gender and Science.
-She has a doctorate in sociology from Charles University in Prague.
-Her research focuses on sociology of gendered organizations, research careers, governance of research and research assessment from a gender perspective.
+Marcela Linková PhD is a researcher at the Institute of Sociology of the Czech Academy of Sciences where she heads the Centre for Gender and Science.
+She holds a doctorate in sociology from Charles University in Prague.
+Her research focuses on the sociology of gendered organizations, research careers, governance of research and research assessment from a gender perspective.
 Marcela also examines the material-discursive practices through which gender equality policies and initiatives are adopted and implemented at the European and Czech country levels.
-She is the chair of the ERAC Standing Working Group on Gender in Research and Innovation.
+Between 2017 and 2021 she served as the chair of the Standing Working Group on Gender in Research and Innovation under the European Research Area and Innovation Committee (ERAC).
 She is active in developing policy solutions for gender equality in research at the Czech and EU levels.
-Marcela has been involved in several EU funded projects; most recently, she is the coordinator of Horizon 2020 GENDERACTION project and participates in GE Academy and Gender-SMART.
+Marcela has been involved in several EU funded projects; most recently, she has been the coordinator of Horizon 2020 GENDERACTION (2017-2021) and participates in GE Academy, Gender-SMART, CASPER, UniSAFE and RESISTIRE.
 She has served on expert and advisory bodies of the European Commission and in the Czech Republic.
-In 2017 she co-edited Gender and Neoliberalism in Czech Academia and together with Mary Frank Fox and Kjersten Bunker Whittington contributed to the 4th edition of the Handbook of Science and Technology Studies.
+Her work has appeared in the European Journal of Women’s Studies, Gender and Research, and Science and Public Policy, among others.
+She is co-editor of Gender and Neoliberalism in Czech Academia (Sociologické nakladatelství, 2017).
+With Mary Frank Fox and Kjersten Bunker Whittington she contributed to the 4th edition of the Handbook of Science and Technology Studies (2018) and with Lut Mergaert to the Routledge Handbook of Gender and EU Politics (2021).
 She is an alumna of the International Visitor Leadership Programme “Women in STEM”.